Data protection law: a comparison of the latest legal developments in China and European Union

 Bearing this in mind, we can examine the differences between China and E.U. when dealing with privacy and data protection.

-Also, in China privacy is a concept that is limited to the so-called “right to be left alone”, whereas the term “personal information protection” subsume personal data protection and privacy related laws.
+Also, in China privacy is a concept that is limited to the so-called “right to be left alone”, whereas the term “personal information protection” subsume personal data protection related laws.

-The lexicon of privacy is indeed complex also in Europe, where “privacy” is a term generally avoided by lawmakers, with the broader term “data protection” used to subsume privacy and personal data protection measures.
+The lexicon of privacy is indeed complex also in Europe, where “privacy” is a term generally avoided by E.U. lawmakers, with the broader term “data protection” used to subsume personal data protection measures and sometimes privacy rules.

 In Europe we have a comprehensive legislation, result of a complex and multiannual evolution, that had led privacy to be part of the everyday life of E.U. citizens, businesses and authorities.
 Although, this set of rules is difficult to implement in a legal framework as complex as the European one, making almost impossible to obtain the same level of adjustment across the Union.